 Even after selecting a proper system to fit the needs of the culvert project, the application was still a challenge, requiring an experienced industrial coating contractor who could properly navigate the winter elements found in upstate New York.
-The contractor had to be experienced in managing a plural-component, heated spray rig to ensure that epoxy material stayed at 150oF so it could be sprayed and that it could maintain high heat while traveling in 150' sections.
+The contractor had to be experienced in managing a plural-component, heated spray rig to ensure that epoxy material could maintain high heat while traveling in 150' sections.
 In addition, the contractor was required to have NACE training and the highest tier of manufacturer certification as well as experience with specified quality control standards to deliver a successful installation with proper design thickness and uniformity.
 Therefore, the contractor invested in training, and tested various scenarios with their custom-built plural equipment, enhanced with heated pumps, heated hoses, and recirculating fluid handling prior to the job.
 The project required a warranty; turning to its Certified Applicator Network, Epoxytec teamed with CPE, a leading contractor in the area, to ensure a high quality installation with rounds of training and verifying capabilities to help CPE to achieve manufacturer-certified status.